Skip to content

 • afoot

-Likewise, other adverbs comprise of prepositions (‘to’) and a noun (e.g., ‘today’, ‘tomorrow’, ‘besides’, ‘overboard’).
-Some may be combinations of a preposition and adjective (e.g., abroad, along, aloud, anew, behind, below, beyond).
+Likewise, other adverbs comprise prepositions (‘to’) with nouns (e.g., ‘today’, ‘tomorrow’, ‘besides’, ‘overboard’).
+Some may be combinations of a preposition and an adjective (e.g., abroad, along, aloud, anew, behind, below, beyond).

 Finally, there are even compounds of prepositions + adverbs: within, without, before, beneath.